How Much Does Hot Water System Installation Cost?

 Cost of Running a Hot Water System

-It is believed that the average Australian uses up to 50 litres of hot water each day; more if he or she is particularly fond of very long hot showers.
+It is believed that the average Australian uses up to 50 liters of hot water each day; more if he or she is particularly fond of very long hot showers.
 The cost of running a hot water system depends on how many end users there will be and the way hot water is used in the home.
 For households that run their dishwasher often or use warm water regularly to wash their clothes, the operating cost can be higher.

 According to data provided by the Government of Victoria, the annual energy cost for a storage system water heater powered by natural gas with a 5.5 Energy Star rating is $350 for a small three-person household.
 Compare that to a $65 annual energy cost for a similar-sized household using a high-efficiency solar-powered, natural gas-boosted water heater, and it clearly becomes apparent that while the upfront cost of a water heater that utilizes clean energy can be a significant investment, the purchase ends up paying for itself over time.